-A clinical depression diagnosis is often based on several factors.
+A unipolar diagnosis is often based on several factors.
 Your healthcare provider may conduct a physical exam and blood work in order to rule out any underlying health problems that could be causing the symptoms.
 You’ll also be asked to complete a self-reported psychiatric evaluation, such as a Patient Health Questionnaire-9 (PHQ-9), so that your provider can better understand your symptoms, thoughts, feelings and behaviors.

-There are several therapy options for individuals living with depression and choosing the right one often boils down to the severity of the symptoms and/or condition.
+There are several therapy options for individuals living with unipolar depression and choosing the right one often boils down to the severity of the symptoms and/or condition.
 Charlie Health’s intensive outpatient therapy programs are designed to offer individualized treatment plans based on specific needs and preferences.
 Whether it is cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) skills, or mindfulness practices, our patients will have the evidence-based treatment modalities they need to work toward a successful recovery.

 Below are some additional ways to help anyone who is struggling with depression to improve their quality of life.

 Peer support groups: Support groups can be a great way for individuals with unipolar depression to share their experiences and learn helpful tips for coping with depression.